wiremoons/weather-nim/README.md

 # weather
 Command line application to obtain current weather forecast from DarkSky.

+**UPDATE: 26 June 2020** the code base from version '0.9.0' inward will not include support for DarkSky API.
+Apple purchased the DarkSky company and support for using the API for any new people is no longer available.
+Therefore I am going to try and re-develop the application to use open source weather APIs only.
+The look up of geoloaction information from Open Street Map has already been added as an alternative to the original Google Places look up.
+The aim will be to re-write the application so it no longer needs to use closed APIs or those that require the user to pay for using the service.
+Hopefully the forecast accuracy won't suffer as a consequence, but it should also allow the program to be used by a wider audience of more 'casual' users too.

 **UPDATE: 05 June 2020** up to this date I had included my DarkSky API key within the application to allow others to make use of the program more easily.
 Sadly from this date the API key is no longer included within the program as a